ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster.</dd>

 <dt><code>--version <em>MAJOR.MINOR.PATCH</em></code></dt>
-<dd>The Kubernetes version of the cluster.
+<dd>Optional: The Kubernetes version of the cluster.
 If you do not specify a version, the Kubernetes master is updated to the default API version.
-To see available versions, run [ibmcloud oc versions](#cs_versions_command).
-This value is optional.</dd>
+To see available versions, run [ibmcloud oc versions](#cs_versions_command).</dd>

 <dt><code>--force-update</code></dt>
-<dd>Attempt the update even if the change is greater than two minor versions from the worker node version.
-This value is optional.</dd>
+<dd>Optional: Attempt the update even if the change is greater than two minor versions from the worker node version.</dd>

 <dt><code>-f</code></dt>
-<dd>Force the command to run without user prompts.
-This value is optional.</dd>
+<dd>Optional: Force the command to run without user prompts.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: